 The camp is about 30 minutes outside of the entrance to the Masai Mara National Park, and shares the area with many Masai villages.
 Visits to the villages are welcome if you have time and interest.
 We did, and highly recommend it.

-Not surprisingly, the food was of gourmet quality.
+Not surprisingly, the food at the top end safari camp was of gourmet quality.
 Fresh and beautifully presented.

 🌿 Sustainability practices at Olonana-

 - All guests given reusable water bottles upon check-in